hth313/boost41/doc/introduction.rst

 * The *Owner's Manuals* supplied with the HP-41, Hewlett Packard Company.
 * *Extend your HP-41*, W Mier-Jedrzejowicz, 1985.
+* The *OS4* Documentation, Håkan Thörngren if you want to study the internals of the user OS4 module.

 License
 =======